Death: It’s Part of Life on the Homestead

+Death.
 It’s that very real part of homesteading that no one really likes to talk about much.

 Dealing with animal death on the homestead is a touchy subject, but it’s one that really can’t be ignored.
-If you have animals on your homestead, you will, at some point, deal with death—generally, for one of four reasons:
+If you have animals on your homestead, you will, at some point, deal with death—generally, for one of four reasons.

-Animals raised for meat
+Death on the homestead: animals raised for meat

 Whether you choose to butcher at home or send your animals away to be processed, death comes to us all, little chicken.
 There is no way to get around dealing with animal death on the farm if your purpose in raising a certain animal is that they will eventually end up in your freezer.

 No matter what anyone says, we bond with our farm animals.
 The longer they are around, the stronger that bond.
 It’s hard to walk into the barn and discover your favorite goat or horse or cow has suddenly died.

 Animals can live a long and happy life at your homestead—and hopefully, they do!— but nothing lives forever.

 Death on the homestead: euthanization of sick/hurt animals

 Animals get sick.
 Animals get hurt.
 Animals have issues that can’t be remedied (or cause us to consider financial ramifications for keeping them alive).

 It’s hard to make the decision regarding the life of your animal who has been sick for an extended period of time and isn’t showing improvement.
 It’s a tough call to know what to do when your animal can’t walk or get up or move at all.